Equipment Selection Philosophy

 ELECTRONICS - Communications

 We installed an M802 SSB so that we would be able to communicate with other cruisers and nets on SSB marine channels and Ham frequencies and via email using Sailmail or a commercial email service.
 The M802 is the best combination Ham/marine SSB radio we have seen.
 We used Sailmail extensively our first year out.
 Since then we have used an Iridium Sat phone and UUPLUS for email.
 We changed because we do quite a bit of email and Sat/UUPLUS is more efficient time wise.
-Of course it is not free.
+Of course that service it is not free but it is reasonably priced.

 We selected the new West Marine VHF600 submersible for the Navigation station and the WHAM wireless remote handset for the cockpit station.
 The Wham mike was not reliable.
 Because the ICOM 504 fit better we installed it and Commandmic III.
 Both work very well.